kabosuMy3a/ExcelFromISBN/README.md

 With Apache commons cli, this program can choose functions you want use.
 this program requires -o \<outputfile> file path for saving output file.

-Map\<String ISBN, bookInfo>
-Map\<String title, bookInfo>
+#### Should input -o \<\*.xlsx> format.

-* -e options: input data from keyboard(Scanner)
+* -c options: input data from keyboard(Scanner)

-	If you activate -e you can input ISBN code in cli.
+	If you activate -c you can input ISBN code in cli.
 	After that this program's threads will find bookInfo from naverAPI and printout in cli.
-	Then, threads save bookInfo in hashMap.
-If title is null || author is null don't save.
+	Then, threads save bookInfo in ArrayList.
-	you can use '/b'if you want to search by book name(e.g. /b 아침에는 죽음을 생각하는 것이 좋다).
+	you can use '/t' also if you want to search by book name(e.g. /t 아침에는 죽음을 생각하는 것이 좋다).

-	'/d' will delete bookInfo which you find just now. '/delete all' will clear all bookInfo from hashMap.
-	With '/boxnumber \<number>' you can set box number for arrange.
-	if you want make hashmap to Excel file or csv file '/save' or '/quit'.
+	please input '/help' first, then you can check all cli functions.

-* -t or -i options : input data from textfile
+* -I \<file name> options : input data from textfile

-	-t will require textfile which consist of book title.
-	-i will require textfile which consist of ISBN.
+	-I will require textfile which consist of ISBN.
+	Each line is only ISBN code in textfile.

-	Likewise fuction 1, it will save in HashMap and save it to Excel file or csv file.
+	Likewise fuction 1, it will save in ArrayList and save it to Excel file.
-	If program can't find bookInfo, it will stack in errorlog.txt

 ### Class Diagram